OCA/server-tools/bus_alt_connection/readme/INSTALL.rst

-You don't need to install this module in the database(s) to enable it.
+You need to install this module in the database(s) to enable it.

-But you need to load it server-wide:
+And you also need to load it server-wide:

 * By starting Odoo with ``--load=web,bus_alt_connection``